libreddit/libreddit/README.md

 ## Instances

-Visit the [Instances wiki page](https://github.com/ferritreader/ferrit/wiki/Instances) for a list of running Ferrit instances.
+Visit the [_Instances_ wiki page](https://github.com/ferritreader/ferrit/wiki/Instances) for a list of running Ferrit instances.

 ## Getting and Installing Ferrit

 Visit [Building, Installation, and Deployment](https://github.com/ferritreader/ferrit/wiki/Building,-Installation,-and-Deployment) on the wiki for detailed instructions on how to obtain and set up Ferrit.

+## Discuss

+You can talk with the Ferrit maintainers and other uses in the official forums.
+See the [_Discuss_ wiki page](https://github.com/ferritreader/ferrit/wiki/Discuss) for more information.

+## Credits

+See the CREDITS file in the repository root for a list of contributors up to and including the commit of the latest release.
+This file is updated with each release and on occasion in between releases.

+We offer special thanks to **spikecodes** for his foundational work on the Libreddit project.